saidake/simi/docs/Algorithms.md

     -> 0101010: diff = 4, 2 swaps
 ```
 So if there are $diff$ different digits, $\frac{diff}{2}$ swaps are required.
-if the number of digit `0` and `1` is equal, there is a extra same case need to be checked.
+If the number of digit `0` and `1` are equal, and additional same case must be considered.

-Since there are only two types of conbinations in row and column,
-only the first row and first column need to be checked.

-Based on the above pattern, we can calculate the minimum swaps for both row and column.
+Following this pattern, the minimum swaps for both rows and columns can be calculated.
 #### Implementation
 ```java
 class Solution {